xrootms/Automating-EC2-Start-Stop-with-Lambda-/README.md

 ### 3. Configure the AWS Lambda Function for Stop
 Go to AWS Lambda → Create Function
 - Select the Author from scratch
-- Name as you want
-- Search for Lambda and Create a function.
+- Name: stopec2
 - Select the Runtime as Python 3.9.
-- Use an existing role chooses the role we created.
+- Use an existing IAM role, chooses the role we created.
 - Under Code, Replace the existing code with the below

 ```python